 int compare (const string &str) const;

-Let's create a simple program to compare two strings using the compare function in C++.
+Let's develop a basic program to contrast two strings by utilizing the compare method in C++.

 Program2.cpp